joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/08/06/us/06reuters-usa-new-york-attorney-general.html?searchResultPosition=7

 **Microsoft Expands TikTok Takeover Ambitions to Entire Global Business: FT**\
-`Microsoft Corp is chasing a deal to buy all of TikTok's global business, including its operations in India and Europe, the Financial Times reported on Thursday, citing five people with knowledge of the talks.`\
+`Microsoft Corp is chasing a deal to buy all of TikTok's global business the Financial Times reported on Thursday, citing five people with knowledge of the talks.`\
 https://nytimes.com/reuters/2020/08/06/technology/06reuters-usa-tiktok-microsoft.html?searchResultPosition=8

 **Family of 4 Rescued, Found Clinging to Overturned Boat**\